eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 - Perform a Generate action
 - Print a listing

 Explorer for Endevor is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
-The extension is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including the [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support), [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe), [COBOL Control Flow](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.ccf) and [Debugger for Mainframe](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.debugger-for-mainframe) extensions.
+The extension is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.

 ## Table of Contents <!-- omit in toc -->